|The City Under the Bridge

 :We’re going on?
 Glynnanis asked.

-eyes, even if he had used his limited magic to do them good service.
-The farther he got from Nymbaria’s borders, the
+if he had used his limited magic to do them good service.
+The farther he got from Nymbaria’s borders, the more

-more superstitions he found.
+superstitions he found.
 He glanced at the unicorn head carved from white wood.
-Glynnanis was eyeing the edge
+Glynnanis was eyeing the edge to their right.

 :Then please walk a little closer to the left, the harp said. :You know I have no fondness for heights...or water.